Museums & Galleries Exhibition Tax Relief

 MGETR is so important that Crafts Council, Plus Tate, Visual Arts Galleries Wales, Scottish Contemporary Art Network and Visual Artists Ireland [NI] and Belfast Visual Arts Forum have joined forces with CVAN to impress the urgency and set out a series of recommendations to overcome the outstanding issues.

-CVAN has been working over the last 12 months with over a 100 museum, gallery and artist-led organisations to understand how to claim, where the barriers to claim are and how best to make ready for claiming.
+CVAN has been working over the few years with over a 100 museum, gallery and artist-led organisations to understand how to claim, where the barriers to claim are and how best to make ready for claiming.

 We have initiated peer-led training with tips and hints from the sector.
 Compiling a range of resources and templates to help you.
 We have also developed a range of case studies from all types of arts and heritage organisations to hear their stories, most good - some not so good, but all very informative.